Realization spaces of matroids over hyperfields

-The {\em rank} of a subset $S\subseteq E$ is defined by
+The \emph{rank} of a subset $S\subseteq E$ is defined by

-and we define the {rank of the matroid} $M$ as $\operatorname{rk}(M):=\operatorname{rk}(E)$.
-A subset $S$ of $E$ is {\em spanning} if $\operatorname{rk}(S)=\operatorname{rk}(M).$
+and we define the \emph{rank of the matroid} $M$ as $\operatorname{rk}(M):=\operatorname{rk}(E)$.
+A subset $S$ of $E$ is \emph{spanning} if $\operatorname{rk}(S)=\operatorname{rk}(M)$.

-\begin{remark}[Cryptomorphisms] Our definition in terms of independent sets can be replaced by a set of requirements for any of the set systems described by an italicized word above.
-In fact, this availability of different reformulations is a distinctive feature of matroid theory, and the rules allowing to switch between these are called ``cryptomorphisms'' in the field's jargon. \end{remark}
+\begin{remark}[Cryptomorphisms] Our definition in terms of bases can be replaced by a list of requirements for any of the set systems described by an italicized word above (and many more).
+This availability of different reformulations is a distinctive feature of matroid theory.
+The rules allowing to switch between these reformulations are called ``cryptomorphisms''. \end{remark}